zainabnazar/Bullseye/README.md

 ```
 node bullseye.js
 ```
-then enter the lenght between 0 and 18 in the CL and press enter
+then enter the length between 0 and 18 in the CL and press enter

 To run the semi-circle dartboard!
 ```
 node circle.js
 ```
-then enter the lenght between 0 and 10 in the CL and press enter
+then enter the length between 0 and 10 in the CL and press enter